-The carrying out of such a philosophy requires careful planning in several areas in accordance with The Standards of the Associate Reformed Presbyterian Church (See Footnote 2) and under the guidance of the principles of this statement.
-Full development will be achieved as the task is approached with a sense of mission by everyone within the college community.
+The carrying out of such a philosophy necessitates careful planning by Erskine College and Erskine Theological Seminary in several areas in accordance with The Standards of the Associate Reformed Presbyterian Church (See Footnote 2) and under the guidance of the principles of this statement.
+Full development will be achieved as the task is approached with a sense of mission by everyone within the Erskine community.